Axway-University-1/apim-hands-on-labs/Dev-Day1-Lab-3A-3B/README.md

 ![Alt text](images/image054.png)

 * Click **Application Developers**.
     * You can notice that Renée is member of the organization.
 She will provide a registration code to new developers so that they can enroll in the **Partners** organization.
-They will enroll using the subscription mechanism of the API Manager:
+They will enroll using the subscription mechanism of the API Manager.
 * Click **Organizations**
 * Click on the organization **Partners**

-Renée manages the organization, the APIs, the users and the applications that we will see in the following exercise.
+Renée manages the organization, the APIs, the users and the applications that we will use in a following lab.

 ![Alt text](images/image055.png)